Advance Care Planning

-Any adult can benefit from the peace-of-mind that can result from planning for a possible time when they are no longer able to direct their own medical care.
+All adults benefit from the peace-of-mind that can result from advance care planning (ACP) for a possible time when they are no longer able to direct their own medical care.
 This is especially true for people who have been diagnosed with a life-threatening or terminal illness and for people in their senior years.

 In British Columbia, the Representation Agreement Act, which came into effect in 2000, is a mechanism by which adults can name a Representative to make decisions for them, if, by reason of injury or disease, they are no longer able to make their own decisions.
 The person (or persons) designated can make legal, financial, personal care and medical decisions.
 This Act also states that the Representative(s) must make the decisions in accordance with the person’s expressed wishes and instructions.